jedinja/pine-arch-i3/README.md

 Good news is there is a great repo with a ton of different themes, which could be used as a basis for developing one's own launcher experience.
 Thanks to [Aditya Shakya](https://github.com/adi1090x) there is this nice repo with all the themes.
 I've provided a simple theme in this step's source files based on (stealed from) one of the colorful launchers in that repo.
 Just drop it in ~/.config/rofi.
+And don't forget the colors.rasi file too.

 Then let's test it when the phone logs in - after all its point is not to only look at the status bar.
-The following should be appended at the end of yhe i3's config file:
+The following should be appended at the end of the i3's config file:
 ```diff
 + rofi -modi drun -show drun -theme sample
 ```